 Will it fit my saw?

-The adjustable hardware will use the existing holes in the saw in 95% of installations.
-Extension wings and side tables are not required, as the rails mount only to the central part of the saw's top.
-If your saw is more than 28-1/2" deep, TS-LS systems are available with a longer fence and base support panel to handle saws up to 35" deep.
-Smaller saws such as bench-top and jobsite saws may need drilling and will generally need support legs under the rails.
+The adjustable brackets will use the existing holes in the saw in 95% of installations.
+Extension wings and side tables are not required because the INCRA rails attach only to the central part of the saw's top.
+See the TS-LS Owner's Manual for the best views of the rail installation.

 How easy is it to install?

 It's very straightforward, typically two hours of turning wrenches.
 Everything is adjustable, and the rails are self-leveling and self-aligning.
-Click to view the TS-LS owner's manual .
+Click to view the TS-LS owner's manual.

-Combinations including TS router tables and routing accessories include a huge amount of INCRA equipment, so setting up the entire saw/router system normally takes an afternoon.
+Combos with TS router tables and routing accessories include a huge amount of INCRA equipment, so setting up the entire saw/router system normally takes an afternoon.

-The current width of the saw and its various extensions isn't a factor when choosing between the 32"- and 52"-capacity systems, but the long rails of the TS-LS 52" will be a closer match for an existing wooden right-side extension table if your current rip fence has 50"+ capacity.
+The current width of the saw and its various extensions isn't a factor when choosing between the 32"- and 52"-capacity systems, but the long rails of the 52" TS-LS will be a closer match for an existing wooden right-side extension table if your current rip fence has 50"+ capacity.

 When are support legs necessary?